-Feds award WA companies $200 million for new EV battery facilities in Moses Lake
+Feds award WA companies $200M for EV battery facilities in Moses Lake

 Based in Woodinville, Group14 said it plans to add more than $200 million of its own money to the government’s $100 million, to build a pair of factories in Moses Lake that would produce silicon-carbon composite anodes.
 These anodes could help improve the lithium-ion batteries used in EVs.

-Sila Nanotechnologies, a California company, will pile $300 million on top of federal funding to expand and complete a Moses Lake factory that once finished, the company said, would become the biggest silicone anode factory in the world.
+Sila Nanotechnologies, a California company, will pile $300 million on top of federal funding to expand and complete a Moses Lake factory that, once finished, would become the biggest silicone anode factory in the world, the company said.

-Porsche AG is lead investor in Group14, while Sila has partnered with Mercedez-Benz.
+Porsche AG is the lead investor in Group14, while Sila has partnered with Mercedes-Benz.

 Each company’s forthcoming projects would employ several hundred workers.